m-onz/m-onzAV/README.md

 # m-onzAV

 audio visual performance patches...
 Pd and GEM.
 As seen in the video's below.
 Minus the audio samples and video's that where made in processing.
-You will need to add your own video's and sounds and mofify the file paths used in the patches.
+You will need to add your own video's and sounds and modify the file paths used in the patches.

 <h3>...</h3>
         <img src="https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/d06f4d1b-8d84-4579-9122-a011c5def967.gif?ClientID=vimeo-core-prod&Date=1649785709&Signature=8ab3fab117f1cc5b43cc0b3fc26af4d1a5f06178" style="width:640px;" />